 There are currently 4 different concentrated Insulins as shown in the chart below.
-As the diabetes population gets heavier, daily doses of more than 100 units are more common.
-Concentrated insulins are particularly useful for patients requiring these higher insulin doses.
+With the increasing BMI in the population of people with diabetes, daily doses of more than 100 units are more common.
+Concentrated insulins are particularly useful for people requiring these higher insulin doses.

 Of all the concentrated insulins, only U-500 is still available in a vial.
 In July, 2016 the FDA approved the first dedicated U-500 syringe.
 The U-500 syringe, manufactured by BD, will be available starting November 2016.